ipfs/specs/http-gateways/SUBDOMAIN_GATEWAY.md

   - Case-insensitive [CIDv1](https://docs.ipfs.io/concepts/glossary/#cid-v1) encoding is used in sub-domain (see [DNS label limits](#dns-label-limits))
   - e.g. `{cidv1}.ipfs.example.org` instead of `example.org/ipfs/{cid}`
 - The root CID is used to define the [Resource Origin](https://en.wikipedia.org/wiki/Same-origin_policy), aligning it with the web's security model.
-  - Files in a DAG may request other files within the same DAG as part of the same Origin Sandbox.
+  - Files in a DAG defined by the root CID may request other files within the same DAG as part of the same Origin Sandbox.
 - Data is retrieved from IPFS in a way that is compatible with URL-based addressing
     - URL’s path `/` points at the content root identified by the CID